raviten/documentation/integrating-web-sdk.rst

 #.
 Enter your website's URL.
 Make a choice whether you want to have your own HTTPS domain as backing domain, or want to use a QGraph provided domain.
 Make a note of it.

 #.
-Download the following files
+In case, you want your own HTTPS domain, download the following files

    #. `https://cdn.qgr.ph/qg-sw.<your app id>.js`
    #. `https://cdn.qgr.ph/manifest.json`
    #. `https://cdn.qgr.ph/notify.html`

-   Copy above files to the root folder of your website.
+   Copy above files to the root folder of your HTTPS website.
 To make sure that you have done this correctly, verify if following files are accessible

    #. `https://yourwebsite.com/qg-sw.<your app id>.js`
    #. `https://yourwebsite.com/manifest.json`
    #. `https://yourwebsite.com/notify.html`

+   Ignore this step if you are using QGraph provided HTTPS domain.

 Add the following lines inside of head or body tag of your web page::